Jun 30, 2020 Jambo

 • An SRM vendor that will allow you to export your data if you decide to leave after your subscription term ends.

-We always suggest that you sign up for a demo to see the SRM you’re evaluating in action, as this is the easiest way to visualize using it within your organization.
+List all your must-haves and nice-to-haves, and research your SRM software options.
+We always suggest signing up for a demo to see the SRM you're evaluating in action, as this is the easiest way to visualize using it within your organization.

 Questions?
 The Jambo team is here to help!

-Published by Britney Blomquist June 30, 2020
+Published by Jambo June 30, 2020

 Related posts